umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index.md

 ### The Package Files section

 In this section you will be able to select all of your own custom files.
-Under the `Path to file` option. since everything in our Dashboard is from the same folder in App_Plugins, we can select the folder and it will include all items inside that folder:
+We will start with the `Path to file` option.

+Since everything in our Dashboard is from the same folder in `App_Plugins`, we can select the folder and it will include all items inside that folder:

 ![Selecting the files you want in your package](images/select-files-for-package.png)

-We will leave the `Package options view` selector empty, but in case you were wondering you can select an html file here that will show up as package options.
+We will leave the `Package options view` selector empty, but in case you were wondering you can select an HTML file here that will show up as package options.
 Here is an example from the package [Articulate](https://github.com/Shazwazza/Articulate/tree/master/src/Articulate.Web/App_Plugins/Articulate/BackOffice/PackageOptions):

 ![Gif of Articulates use of Package options](images/package-options.gif)

 ### The Package Actions section

 Here you can add package actions.
-You can read more about the default package actions [here](../../Reference/Packaging/index.md).
-You can also create your own package action and reference it here, to do so you will need to implement the IPackageAction interface, you can see an example [here](https://github.com/Shazwazza/Articulate/blob/master/src/Articulate/Packaging/ArticulateInstallPackageAction.cs).
+There are a number of [default package actions](../../Reference/Packaging/index.md) and you can also create your own package action and reference it here, to do so you will need to implement the IPackageAction interface, as in the [Articulate Package](https://github.com/Shazwazza/Articulate/blob/master/src/Articulate/Packaging/ArticulateInstallPackageAction.cs).

 Finally after filling out all the info we can either `Save` or `Download` the package.
-We will download it, in order to take a closer look at what it contains in the zip.
+We will download it, in order to take a closer look at what it contains in the generated zip file.

 ## Inspecting a package zip